-Army Emergency Relief better known as AER is the Army's own emergency financial assistance organization and is dedicated to "Helping the Army Take Care of its Own."
+Army Emergency Relief better known as AER is the Army's own emergency financial assistance organization and is dedicated to of its Own."
 AER has been helping Soldiers since 1942 and is the U.S. Army's Nonprofit Organization.

-- AER financial assistance is conducted within the Army structure by mission commanders and garrison commanders through AER Sections located at U.S. Army installations worldwide. - AER provides zero-interest loans, grants, and educational scholarships, helping ensure no Soldier faces financial hardship on their own. - There are three ways to apply for assistance through AER: the Soldier's Chain of Command, an AER Office, or the American Red Cross (1-877-272-7337 then select the option for financial assistance.) - The following individuals are eligible for AER assistance in accordance with Army Regulation 930-4: Soldiers on active duty and their eligible dependents; Army Reserve and National Guard Soldiers activated on Title 10 orders for more than 30 days and their eligible dependents; Soldiers retired for longevity, medical, or upon reaching age 60 (reserve component) and their eligible dependents; Surviving spouses who have not remarried and children of Soldiers who died on active duty or died after reaching retirement eligibility. - In general, AER provides assistance for the following categories (however, all assistance request are unique and considered on an individual basis): Emergency Travel; Natural Disaster (preparation & evacuation); Mortgage, Rent, Initial Deposit, Temporary Lodging; Food; Healthcare (not covered by Tricare); Vehicle Costs; Utilities; Funeral Expenses; Basic Essential Furniture; Appliance Costs; Cranial Helmets; PCS Travel; Child Car Seats; Dental Care (for dependents); Home Repair; Non-Medical Attendant Travel; Invitational Travel Order; Clothing; Immigration & Passport Fees (for dependents); Special Needs Medical Equipment; Spouse Relicensing / Recertification; Child Care (Army Fee Assistance req.)
+- AER financial assistance is conducted within the Army structure by mission commanders and garrison commanders through AE Army installations worldwide. - AER provides zero-interest loans, grants, and educational scholarships, helping ensure no Soldier faces financial hardship on their o - There are three ways to apply for assistance through AER: the Soldier's Chain of Command, an AER Office, or the American Red then select the option for financial assistance.) - The following individuals are eligible for AER assistance in accordance with Army Regulation 930-4: Soldiers on active duty and their eligible Army Reserve and National Guard Soldiers activated on Title 10 orders for more than 30 days and their eligible dependents; Soldiers retended and their eligible dependents; and their eligible dependents; Soldiers retended and their eligible dependents; Surviving spouses who have not remarried and chowho died on active duty or died after reaching retirement eligibility. - In general, AER provides assistance for the following categories (however, all assistance request are unique and considered on an individual back Emergency Travel; Natural Disaster (preparation & evacuation); Mortgage, Rent, Initial Deposit, Temporary Lodging; Food; Healthcare (not covered by Tricare); Vehicle Costs; Utilities; Funeral Expenses; Basic Essential Furniture; Appliance Costs; Cranial Heli PCS Travel; Child Car Seats; Dental Care (for dependents); Home Repair; Non-Medical Attendant Travel; Invitational Travel Order; Clothin Immigration & Passport Fees (for dependents); Special Needs Medical Equipment; Spouse Relicensing / Recertification; Child Care (Army Assistance req.)